 The founder of MetaDesign, FontShop, and EdenSpiekermann has been a successful entrepreneur and impulse generator for decades.
 When Erik Spiekermann founded FontShop International with his wife Joan and Neville Brody, he helped establish the internet as a source for buying fonts.
 His typefaces FF Meta and ITC Officina have been bestsellers for years and are already considered modern classics by typographers worldwide.
 Spiekermann now likes to comment on current developments in the world of design via Twitter, where he has more than 250,000 followers.
 In 2011, he received the German Design Award for lifetime achievement.

 Johannes Erler is one of Germany’s top designers.
 Until the end of 2010, he created and managed the corporate identities of some of the country’s leading brands and institutions with his agency Factor Design including Wempe, Deutsches Theater, and Süddeutsche Zeitung.
 In addition to his work in corporate design, Erler is an expert in editorial design.
-Since 2011, he has served as the art director of the magazine Stern, one of Germany’s most widely read weeklies, and was responsible for its recent redesign.
-Erler is a board member of the German chapter of the Art Directors Club, with a focus on editorial design.
+As art director of the magazine Stern, he was responsible for the redesign of one of Germany’s most widely read weeklies.
+Erler is also a board member of the German chapter of the Art Directors Club with a focus on editorial design.